arturnse/embedded-trng/README.md

 * The internal crystal oscillator (MOSC), 16Mhz
 * The external crystal oscillator (XTAL), 80Mhz (16Mhz * PLL)

-The generator is higly customizable, and got excellent results when exposed to dieharder battery of tests.
+The generator is higly customizable, and got excellent results when exposed to the [Dieharder](http://webhome.phy.duke.edu/~rgb/General/dieharder.php) battery of tests.

 ## Dependencies